 The total taxable assessed value for all properties in the city, as of January 1, 2017, is $ 4,008,203,600 ($4.0 billion), a 3.6 percent increase from January 1, 2016.
 New construction (valued at $83.8 million) accounts for over fifty-nine percent of the increase in assessed value in the City, and market appreciation accounts for the remainder.
 City assessments will be mailed to property owners in late February.
 Updated assessment information will be posted on the City website by Tuesday, February 21.

 Changes Compared to Previous Year

-Residential new construction accounted for $34.9 million of growth
+Residential new construction account for $27.4 million of growth.

 As set forth in the Virginia Constitution, real estate is assessed at 100% of fair market value.
 The City's Office of Real Estate Assessment calculates property value annually using mass appraisal techniques that are standard in the real estate assessment industry.

 Notices of Reassessment are mailed during the first quarter of the year.
 Property owners may make inquiries or appeal their annual assessment to the Assessor at any time during the tax year if the assessment:

 Taxpayers are encouraged to request formal reconsideration of their assessment by the City Assessor prior to filing an appeal with the BOE; however, appeals may be made directly to the BOE or the Circuit Court in Arlington County.

 This information is widely used by realtors, attorneys, title search personnel, prospective home buyers, sellers, private appraisers, and surveyors.
 It is also used to produce an assessment land book each year.